-How to open a bank account in the Philippines
+How to open a bank account in the Philippines (for foreigners and Filipinos)

 - What are the requirements to open a bank account?

-- What IDs are needed?
+- What IDs are accepted by banks?

 - Can a foreigner open a bank account in the Philippines?

 We answer these questions in this article.

 How to Open a Savings Account in the Philippines (Filipino applicants)

 1. Prior to visiting the bank, make sure you have the following requirements:

 - at least one (1) valid ID, but preferably bring two since some banks still require two;

 - photocopy of the ID, although some banks will photocopy the ID for you so confirm with the bank beforehand if you need to bring a photocopy;